SigiMcArcel/macchina-imaginis-framework/README.md

 The control software is written in C++.

 The first control software was satisfactory in function, but not very flexible to reflect the demands of the artists and the diversity of the modules.
-Therefore, the software prototype is now divided into different libraries in order to obtain greater flexibility.
+Therefore, the software prototype is now divided into different libraries in order to obtain greater flexibility.For different platforms as is well

 #yocto
 The libraries are included in the meta-macchinaimaginis yocto layer